Shuwen-Li/SEMG-MIGNN/README.md

 Notebook 4 demonstrates how to train and predict enantioselectivity in data2.

-Baseline folder demonstrates how to train and predict yield/enantioselectivity by baseline MG-GCN, SEMG-GCN, baseline MG-MIGNN, and classical descriptors-models.
+Baseline folder demonstrates how to train and predict yield/enantioselectivity by baseline MG-GCN, SEMG-GCN, baseline MG-MIGNN, classical descriptors-models and SOTA models (MFF, Yield_Bert, DRFP).

 # How to cite